ENCODE-DCC/encoded/docs/front-end-overview.md

 Popular code Editors display information pertaining to [StyleLint Command line interface Documention page](https://stylelint.io/user-guide/usage/cli) violated rule on hover as well as automated corrections, which can be selected and applied by clicking on fix (wording may vary depending on editor).

-Here is a collection of extenstions for [popular code editors](https://stylelint.io/user-guide/integrations/editor)
+Here is a collection of extensions for [popular code editors](https://stylelint.io/user-guide/integrations/editor)

 You can search on [YouTube](https://www.youtube.com/results?search_query=stylelint+) to see if there are any vidoes that illustrate using code editor extension with [StyleLint](https://stylelint.io/).
 In general, the idea is similar to the [ESLint](https://eslint.org/).